mcantelon/fashion-quest/doc/source/introduction.rst

 Introduction
 ============

 Fashion Quest is an interactive fiction framework created to make `text adventure games`_ about fashion because we love fashion and we love text adventure games.
-Fashion Quest requires Shoes_, a cross-platform GUI framework created by `Why the Lucky Stiff`_.
+Fashion Quest is written in the Ruby programming language and requires Shoes_, a cross-platform GUI framework created by `Why the Lucky Stiff`_.

-Text adventure games involve issuing tiny action plans, like `go north` or `fight the police`.

 Games are created in Fashion Quest by defining game elements using YAML and bits of Ruby.
 The framework includes two demonstration games.
 The game "Fashion Quest: Daydream" is very small and designed to demonstrate non-player character features.
 It lives in the `game` directory.
 The game "Pirate Adventure Knockoff" is a port of the 1978 text adventure `"Pirate Adventure"`_ by Scott and Alexis Adams and lives in the `pirate_adventure` directory.